Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block id="cards" heading="Cards" icon="score" class="force-page-break-before" icontint="purple" %}}

 Cards always have a power.
 As stated, this triggers when _revealed_.
-This happens when placed at the spyglass pile (where you play faceup), or when a pile is evaluated.
+This happens when placed at the loupe pile (where you play faceup), or when a pile is evaluated.

 Most cards can be played anywhere, but there are some exceptions.

-* A @TODO:ICON means it must be played at the (current) spyglass pile.
+* A @TODO:ICON means it must be played at the (current) loupe pile.
-* A @TODO:ICON means it CAN'T be played at the (current) spyglass pile.
+* A @TODO:ICON means it CAN'T be played at the (current) loupe pile.
 * A @TODO:ICON means it must be played at one of your own suspects.
 * A @TODO:ICON means it CAN'T be played at one of your own suspects.